dandickout/aws-cdk-lambda-stack-template/README.md

 # NOTE:
 This code was all copied from production code I wrote but it has been obfuscated to protect IP so please excuse any errors or omissions

-# This is a template master project for all AWS CDK built lambda functions!
+# This is a template master project for AWS CDK built lambda functions!

 This stack (`cdk_master_stack`) creates a number of NodeJS APIs and Python calculation methods.